High School University Program

 Frequently Asked Questions

 Tuition varies based on how many credit hours you are taking.
 HSUP tuition is less than regular, in-state tuition.
-The first credit hour costs $276.02, and each credit after that costs an additional $214.75.
+The first credit hour is $296.00, every additional credit hour is $231.30 up to 15 credit hours.

 Eligible University of Utah employees receive a 50% tuition reduction for themselves and their immediate family.
 HSUP students whose parent/guardian qualify for the tuition reduction can apply it to a maximum of 10 credit hours.
 Visit the HR benefits site to learn more.